dognotdog/ptpwebcam/README.md

 ## Supported Cameras over USB

 The supported cameras and their capabilities are listed in [CAMERAS.md](CAMERAS.md).
+Cameras from Canon, Nikon, and Sony are currently supported.

 ## Known Issues